AlexParshh/Locality/README.md

 ## Challenges We Ran Into

-- The first challenege we ran into was finding good api's to source our data to our specifications, however after thorough research we were able to find what we needed.
+- The first challenge we ran into was finding good API's to source our data to our specifications, however after thorough research we were able to find what we needed.
 - We were also experiencing issues with some of the overall CSS, especially for the interactive Google Maps widget.
 - Another challenge we had was implementing actual direct donation links.
 In order to resolve this, we added static interactive donation features and a "Add Business" button which demonstrates the concept of having businesses providing information to be used for features such as donations.

 ## What's Next?

--We were planning on adding personalized job recommendations for users who logged in via Linkedin, however, this was not possible since we needed to email and request for access to this API feature, which could take up to 2 weeks.
+- We were planning on adding personalized job recommendations for users who logged in via Linkedin, however, this was not possible since we needed to email and request for access to this API feature, which could take up to 2 weeks.
 Instead, we added static jobs to prove the concept.
 We want to add this feature in the nearby future.

--We also want to add a way to encourage consumer spending at particular locations, one way this could have been done was by using the Privacy.com API to help users generate gift cards for the favourite businesses.
+- We also want to add a way to encourage consumer spending at particular locations, one way this could have been done was by using the Privacy.com API to help users generate gift cards for the favourite businesses.
 This was not possible through the sandbox API which we initially thought would be possible during brainstorm.

 ## What We Learned